efguydan/WCon/ReadMe.md

 ```

 ### Step 3 (and Subsequent Times):
-You are setup then.
+You are done with setup.
 Whenever you want to connect your device to your mac, connect with a cable and run the command:

 ```bash
 ./wcon.sh